michellamello/mackenzie/README.md

 # Mackenzie

-All studies from Data Science post-graduation degree are stored here.
+All studies from Data Science graduates degree are stored here.